A distance learning, vocational KLC Diploma Course to launch a career in interior design

 One to one tutorials

-Students can take advantage of the one to one personal tutorials option whereby their distance learning study is supported by tutorials at KLC's design studios at Chelsea Harbour.
-These are one (or two) hour sessions with one of our tutors on a one-to-one basis providing professional guidance on student's work.
-Students find that this additional service can be a great support to their studies.
-These sessions can give students clear direction on how to go about project work and can also provide extra motivation for their studies.
-Students can choose to have as much or as little support as they like
+Students can take advantage of the one to one personal tutorials at KLC's design studios at Chelsea Harbour.
+These are one or two hour sessions with a tutor on a one-to-one basis providing professional guidance on course work.
+These sessions give students clear direction on how to approach their project work and provide extra motivation for their studies.
+Students can choose to have as much or as little support as they need

-Discounts on books, equipment & KLC short courses
+Discounts on books, equipment and KLC short courses

 Students enrolled on the course will be able to take advantage of special discounts on books, equipment and KLC's short courses